Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of South Carolina

-USC requires all UAS operations on campus to be approved by the Office of Environmental Health & Safety.
-Special restrictions apply during Williams-Brice Stadium events.
+USC requires all unmanned aircraft system operations on campus and affiliated facilities to be approved by the Office of Environmental Health & Safety (EHS).
+Williams-Brice Stadium operates a TFR during football games.

 YesOffice of Environmental Health & Safety — ehs@sc.edu